jsegitz/shim-review/README.md

 An authorized reviewer will initiate contact verification by sending each security contact a PGP-encrypted email containing random words.
 You will be asked to post the contents of these mails in your `shim-review` issue to prove ownership of the email addresses and PGP keys.
 *******************************************************************************
-- Name:
+- Name: Johannes Segitz
-- Position:
+- Position: Security Engineer
-- Email address:
+- Email address: jsegitz@suse.com
 - PGP key fingerprint:
+  EE16 6BCE AD56 E034 BFB3  3ADD 7BF7 29D5 E7C8 1FA0

 (Key should be signed by the other security contacts, pushed to a keyserver like keyserver.ubuntu.com, and preferably have signatures that are reasonably